 Now you have listed out all the scenarios in the form.
-Based on these scenarios you need to create a scenario table how it is going to impact your profit & profit %.
+Based on these scenarios, you need to create a scenario table about how it is going to impact your profit & profit %.

-Step 3: Click on ADD.
+- Click on ADD.
 Give Scenario a name.

-Step 6: Do not click on OK but click on OK Add.
+- Do not click on OK but click on OK Add.
 It will save this scenario for you.

-Step 8: Now add new values here.
+- Now add new values here.

-In order to calculate the current average apply the Average formula in B7 cell.
+In order to calculate the current average, apply the Average formula in B7 cell.

 The current average is 82.2.

-Andrew’s GOAL is 85 and his current average is 82.2 and short by 3.8 with one exam to go.
+Andrew’s GOAL is 85, and his current average is 82.2 and short by 3.8, with one exam to go.

 Now the question is how much he has to score in the final exam to get an overall average of 85 eventually.
 This can find out by what-if analysis GOAL SEEK tool.

-Step 1: Go to DATA > What-If Analysis > Goal Seek
+- Step 1: Go to DATA > What-If Analysis > Goal Seek.

 - Step 2: It will show you below the dialog box.

-- Step 3: Here we need to set the cell first.
-Set Cell is nothing but which cell we need the final result i.e. our overall average cell (B7).
-Next is To Value, this is nothing but for what value we need to set the cell i.e. Andrew’s overall average GOAL (85).
+- Step 3: Here, we need to set the cell first.
+Set Cell is nothing but which cell we need the final result, i.e., our overall average cell (B7).
+Next is To Value.
+This is nothing but for what value we need to set the cell, i.e., Andrew’s overall average GOAL (85).

-Step 4: Click on OK.
-Excel will take a few seconds to complete the process but eventually, it shows the end result like the below one.
+- Step 4: Click on, OK.
+Excel will take a few seconds to complete the process, but eventually, it shows the end result like the below one.

 Now we have our results here.
 In order to get an overall average of 85, Andrew has to score 99 in the final exam.

 We have already seen two wonderful techniques under What-If Analysis in Excel.
 The data table can create different scenario tables based on the change of variable.
-We have two kinds of data table here “One variable data table” and “Two-variable data tableTwo-variable Data TableA two-variable data table helps analyze how two different variables impact the overall data table.
+We have two kinds of data tables here “One variable data table” and “Two-variable data tableTwo-variable Data TableA two-variable data table helps analyze how two different variables impact the overall data table.
 In simple terms, it helps determine what effect does changing the two variables have on the result..”
 In this article, I will show you One variable data table in ExcelOne Variable Data Table In ExcelOne variable data table in excel means changing one variable with multiple options and getting the results for multiple scenarios.
 The data inputs in one variable data table are either in a single column or across a row..

 Assume you are a selling a 1000 product at 15 rupees, your total anticipated expense is 12500 and profit is 2500.

 You are not happy with the profit you are getting.
 Your anticipated profit is 7500.
-You are decided to increase your Per Unit Price to increase your profit but you don’t know how much you need to increase.
+You are decided to increase your Per Unit Price to increase your profit, but you don’t know how much you need to increase.

-Step 1: Select the newly created table.
+- Step 1: Select the newly created table.

 - Step 2: Go to DATA > What-if Analysis > Data Table.

-- Step 3: Now you will see below dialogue box.
+- Step 3: Now, you will see below dialogue box.

-Step 5: Click on Ok to get the results.
+- Step 5: Click on Ok to get the results.
 It will list out profit numbers in the new table.

 So we have our data table ready.
-If you want to make a profit from 7500 you need to sell at 20 per unit.
+If you want to make a profit from 7500, you need to sell at 20 per unit.

 Things to Remember

 - The what-if analysis data table can be performed with two variable changes.
-Refer our article on what-if analysis Two-Variable Data Table.
+Refer to our article on what-if analysis Two-Variable Data Table.